Bohumil Zemánek: Works

 He was influenced by American pop art.
 In the Czech milieu he belonged, together with Karel Nepraš, Jiří Sopko or Jiří Načeradský, to the distinctive personalities of the New figuration (do not confuse with Figuration Libre) and the circle of the so-called "Czech grotesque".
 Already during his studies at the Academy of Fine Arts he formulated a clear artistic signature.
 From the beginning, he has focused on realistic figurative sculpture, mostly life-size and processed in a cast, but mainly in burnt umber, raw or glazed ceramic clay.
-His work is characterized by almost animalistic modelling, antiqued print drapery and frequently admitted joints of plaster forms.
+His work is characterised by almost animalistic modelling, antiqued print drapery and frequently admitted joints of plaster forms.

 Zemánek's early work from the time of his studies had an expressive charge and the sculptor did not hesitate to treat a seemingly drab subject as an unkind grotesque (Kočárek, 1964).
 The sculpture Boxer was created in 1968 and is a distinctive reaction to the invasion of Czechoslovakia by Warsaw Pact troops.
-Zemánek's conception of the human figure, stylized into a kind of "folk archetype", is ironic.
+Zemánek's conception of the human figure, stylised into a kind of "folk archetype", is ironic.
 With humorous detachment, he pilloried petty bourgeois stereotypes (Before the Maid Katy Brings Fish Soup to the Table...
-1968) and gluttony (Woman Julie - Dawn 1988–1989, Chess 1986–1987), trivialising the ideal of the working man (Bohouš 1978–79).
+1968) and gluttony (Woman Julie - Dawn 1988–1989, Chess 1986–1987), trivialising the ideal of the working man (Bohouš 1979).
 Zemánek demythicizes to the point of ridicule.
 His subject is quite consistently the ordinary man of our days in his ordinary clothes and ordinary attitude, conceived so realistically that he stands there "as if alive".
 In reality, however, Zemánek monumentalises his character by his solid, taut and summarising modelling.
 Such a combination of human humour and artistic seriousness is rare in sculpture.

 A frequent motif in his sculptures was water, which to him was a symbol of freedom, nature and the bliss of physical existence.
-It is used in the wet draperies glued to the plump bodies of his Women Julia, in sculptures of water games (Water Polo - with Jiří Sopko - 1970, Swimming Pool, 1968, Bath - with Karel Zavadil - 1967) and in a series of figures called The Sea (1981 - 1985).
+It is used in the wet draperies glued to the plump bodies of his Women Julia, in sculptures of water games (Water Polo - with Jiří Sopko - 1970, Swimming Pool, 1968, Bath - with Karel Zavadil - 1967) and in a series of figures called The Sea (1981-1985).
 The wet draperies reveal provocatively intimate details, but the gestures and expressions are usually so infantile as to preclude provocative eroticism.
 Zemánek revelled in this kind of paradox, bridging the genre of his sculptures and sculptures towards humorous but more general metaphors about the human condition.

 The fact that Zemánek remained his own is a matter of the particular constitution of his talent and his direct but distinctively motivated relationship to man and people, and thus the result of a certain reticence to the influences of current world currents.
 It also reflects the situation of Czech spiritual life with one of its typical artistic expressions - the figurative grotesque.

 Sculptures in public spaces

-Bohumil Zemánek is the author of several realizations in public space, e.g. the children's fountain in the Folimanka park in Prague, or the sculpture Dilemma (1988) in the atrium of the Primary School, Lehotského, Řepy housing estate, Prague 17.
+Bohumil Zemánek is the author of several realisations in public space, e.g. the children's fountain in the Folimanka park in Prague, or the sculpture Dilemma (1988) in the atrium of the Primary School, Lehotského, Řepy housing estate, Prague 17.